Are you stuck in PowerPoint mode?

 1. Defining learning objectives

-Before you sit down and start writing pages of text about the training topic, narrow in specifically on what you want to achieve.
+Before you sit down and start writing pages of text about the training topic, focus on what you want to achieve.
 Ask yourself: what new knowledge or skills should the learner acquire by taking this e-learning course?
 Be as specific and realistic about the objectives as possible.
 The more precise, the better.

-If you’re having a hard time coming up with clear learning objectives, be sure to check out this article which gives you some useful tips.
+If you’re having a hard time coming up with clear learning objectives, read the tips in our article about how to use learning objectives.
 The Easygenerator Learning Objective Maker will also help you define clear, high-impact learning objectives, based on Bloom’s Taxonomy.

 2. Formulating assessments

-Once you know what your learning objectives are, use them to guide you towards the kind of assessment you want your learners to answer.
-After all, completing an assessment correctly is the best way for the learner to demonstrate that he or she has acquired the knowledge or skills that are expected of them.
+Once you know your learning objectives, use them to guide you towards the kind of assessment you want your learners to answer.
+After all, completing an assessment is the best way for the learner to demonstrate that he or she has acquired the expected knowledge or skills.